-If you spent the better part of your spring semester interning, you’re likely nearing the end of your commitment and may already be focused on your next step.
+If you're spending your semester interning, you’re likely nearing the halfway point of your commitment and may already be focused on your next step.

-However, before turning in your ID badge and packing up your pens, there are several important steps to take to end your internship on a high note and in a way that will ensure your experience will continue to benefit you, even after your final day.
+However, before you start thinking about turning in your ID badge and packing up your pens, there are several important steps to take to end your internship on a high note—and in a way that will ensure your experience will continue to benefit you, long after your final day.

 With two weeks remaining, you should:

 - Take an inventory of your accomplishments.
 Put pen to paper and list out what you accomplished during the course of your internship.
 Use this same list as a reference for updating your resume.

 - Consider how your accomplishments measure up.
 Ideally, at the start of the internship, you would have also jotted down your goals for the program.
 Dust off that goals list and see how well your accomplishments align with your objectives and expectations of the position from the beginning of the term.
 If you don’t already have a list of goals, see if you can channel the “beginning-of-semester” you and remember what you had hoped to get out of your internship when you were new to the role.

 - Schedule coffee dates.
 Before the end-of-internship rush sets in, be sure to schedule coffee (or Zooms) with the folks you’d like to stay connected to after the semester.